Tips for Walking Tours in Marbella | Complete Introduction + Essential Tips

 Spring (March-May): Perhaps the ideal time, with comfortable temperatures (18-24°C), blooming flowers, and fewer crowds than summer.
 The Easter week processions provide additional cultural interest.

-Summer (June-September): While popular, summer walking tours in Marbella can be challenging due to heat, especially between 12-4 pm.
+Summer (June-September): While popular, summer walking tours in Marbella can be challenging due to the heat, especially between 12-4 pm.
 Consider early morning or evening tours, and bring water and sun protection.

 Fall (October-November): Another excellent period with pleasant temperatures and reduced tourist numbers.
 The lighting in October is particularly beautiful for photography.